1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |

 50.1 Death might appear to be the issue of life,

 50.2 Since for every three out of ten being born Three out of ten are dying.
 They why Should another three out of ten continue breeding death?
-Because of sheer madness to multiply.
+Because of sheer

 50.3 But there is one out of ten, so sure of life That tiger and wild bull keep clear of his inland path, Weapons turn from him on the battle-field,